Optimization and Problem Solving of Pandora FMS

 Manual partitioning

 • This operation will need enough disk space to be completed.
-You will need to check how big the tagente_datos.ibd file is.
+You will need to check how big the tagent_data.ibd file is.
 If for example it occupies 10 gigabytes, you will need 15 GB of free space to start the operation.

-• This operation can take a long time, depending on the size of the table.
+• This operation may take a long time, depending on the size of the table.
 For example, it would take an hour and a half to split a table with approximately 7500 modules data for 100 days (more than 50,000,000 rows).

 ALTER TABLE tagente_datos PARTITION BY RANGE (utimestamp) (